vchan2/vchan2.github.io/2020Calculus.md

 <a href="https://forms.gle/TNHPzyLvSDVKJnYd6"> Chapter 8 test submission </a>

 7.6 + Ch 8 + Inverses test scheduled for Saturday, Feb.
-6 - Wednesday, Feb.
-10.
+6 - Saturday, Feb.
+13.
 You should be proficient in sections covered in 7.6, 8.2, 8.4, 8.6, and derivatives of inverses.
 More precisely:
 * Know the derivatives of the inverse trig functions arcsin x, arccos x, arctan x (you should know how to derive them).
 * Know the derivatives of e^x and ln &#124;x&#124; (be able to derive this), as well as the more general b^x and log_b x.